MCorentin17/APODAPP/README.md

+# Description

+Project carried out for a technical interview requiring a mobile application.

+This application was carried out alone and in 4 days.
+Project submitted on 04-28-2023

 # APODAPP

 APODAPP is a React Native application built with Expo that allows users to view daily astronomy pictures and their explanations from NASA's Astronomy Picture of the Day (APOD) API.